syncfusion-content/windowsforms-docs/WindowsForms/Tools/NavigationPackage/XPTaskBar/CollapsedStateChanged-Event.md

 title: CollapsedStateChanged Event
 description: Concepts and Features
 platform: windowsforms
-control: Navigation Package
+control: XPtaskBar
 documentation: ug
 ---
-## CollapsedStateChanged Event
+# CollapsedStateChanged Event

 This event occurs after the XPTaskBar Box has been collapsed or expanded.